gameontext/sample-room-java/README.md

 # Microservices with a Game On!
 Room

-[Game On!](https://game-on.org/) is both a sample microservices application, and a throwback text adventure brought to you by the wasdev team at IBM.
+[Game On!](https://game-on.org/) is both a sample microservices application, and a throwback text adventure brought to you by the WASdev team at IBM.
 This application demonstrates how microservice architectures work from two points of view:

 1. As a Player: navigate through a network/maze of rooms, where each room is a unique implementation of a common API.
 Each room supports chat, and interaction with items (some of which may be in the room, some of which might be separately defined services as well).
 2. As a Developer: learn about microservice architectures and their supporting infrastructure by extending the game with your own services.
 Write additional rooms or items and see how they interact with the rest of the system.